fnaranjob/AI-Pointer-Controller/README.md

+### 5 - Create a new python virtual environment for the project

+If you are, or plan to be working on other python projects on your system, creating a virtual environment is highly recommended,  if you're new to virtual environments check a quick tutorial [here](https://realpython.com/python-virtual-environments-a-primer/) for more details, for a quick start just use the following commands on your terminal/command prompt to create and activate the new virtual environment (replace `<venv>` with the path to your source folder)

+* To create it

+  `python -m venv <venv>`

+* To activate it:

+  On Windows (cmd.exe): `<venv>\Scripts\activate.bat`

+  On Linux/MacOS (bash): `source <venv>/bin/activate`

+Make sure you have completed this step before moving on

-### 5 - Install all dependencies
+### 6 - Install all dependencies

 Inside your source folder you will find a requirements.txt file that contains a list of all modules required to run the application, to install the required modules, open a terminal/command prompt, navigate to the folder that contains all the source files you cloned earlier and run:

 `pip install -r requirements.txt`

-*NOTE*: If you are, or plan to be working on other python projects on your system, creating a virtual environment for this one is highly recommended, if you don't know how to do this check a quick tutorial [here](https://realpython.com/python-virtual-environments-a-primer/), do this before you install this project's dependencies to avoid reinstalling other versions of modules that might already be installed on your system